hyperhq/docs.hyper.sh-hyper/Feature/network/sg.md

 ```

 ### Change security groups
-You can update containers to add or remove containers.
+You can update containers to add or remove security groups.

 ``` bash
 	$ hyper update --sg-add ssh-sg ssh-container